tibordp/wigglenet/docs/configuration.md

 - `none` - Wigglenet will not assign pods addresses of this family
 - `spec` - use the relevant networks from `.spec.podCIDR` (default for both IPv4 and IPv6)
 - `file` - read the prefixes from a file specified by `POD_CIDR_SOURCE_PATH` environment variable.
 File format is one network in CIDR format per line.
+- `expression` - derive the prefixes from the node's network interfaces and metadata using a [CEL](https://cel.dev/) expression (see [Expression-based pod CIDR derivation](#expression-based-pod-cidr-derivation) below)

 A use case for `file` mode is to have a [cloud-init](https://cloudinit.readthedocs.io/en/latest/) script determine the instance's routed IPv6 prefix and write it to a predetermined file on the host filesystem.
 Since the mode is independently selectable for each address family, this allows for additional flexibility for dynamic clusters where nodes are constantly joining and leaving.